oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/supportJDEV.md

+---
-# Deploying SOA Composites from Oracle JDeveloper to Oracle SOA in WebLogic Kubernetes Operator Environment
+title: "Deploying SOA Composites from Oracle JDeveloper to Oracle SOA Servers in WebLogic Kubernetes Operator Environment"
+date: 2019-12-05T06:46:23-05:00
+weight: 2
+description: "SOA composites and applications can be deployed to a SOA domain using Oracle JDeveloper IDE."
+---

-This documents provides steps to deploy SOA composites/applications from Oracle JDeveloper (that runs outside the Kubernetes network) to the SOA instance in WebLogic Kubernetes Operator Environment.
+This document provides steps to deploy SOA composites and applications from Oracle JDeveloper (that runs outside the Kubernetes network) to the SOA instance in WebLogic Kubernetes Operator Environment.

 ```
 Note: Dev and Test environment only.
 For production you should deploy using Application Control and WLST methods.